 In this example, we’ll be looking at Jade.
-If we look at the start-up of Jade’s B2, we see that it has a start-up of 10 frames.
+If we look at the start-up of Jade’s +, we see that it has a 10 start-up frames.
 A move with 10 frames of start-up or less is very fast as it comes out in 1/6th of a second.
 The lower the start-up of a move, the faster that move will be.
 In contrast, the higher the start-up of a move, the slower it will be.

-Let’s compare this to Jade’s F2, which has a start-up of 28 frames.
-This move will come out a lot slower than Jade’s B2.
+Let’s compare this to Jade’s +, which has a 28 start-up frames.
+This move will come out much slower than Jade’s +.

-Active is the amount of frames a move has while it is active.
+Active is the amount of frames a move has while it is in its active state.

-Jade’s B2 has 21 active frames.
-This move will stay active for quite a while compared to Jade’s F2 which only has 2 active frames.
+Jade’s + has 21 active frames.
+This move will stay active for quite a while compared to Jade’s + which only has 2 active frames.

 Recovery is the amount of frames a move has after being used for a character to be able to move again.

 Cancel advantage is the amount of frames a move gives when cancelled into another move.
 To view the cancel advantage of a move, you must turn on Frame Data in Practice Options and perform the move on hit or on block.

-Jade’s B1 has 31 cancel advantage on hit.
+Jade’s + has 31 cancel advantage on hit.
 If the opponent is hit by this move and it is cancelled into another move, they won’t be able to move for 31 frames.

 Cancel advantage is different on hit than on block.
 For example, Jade’s + has 31 cancel advantage on hit, but it has 10 cancel advantage on block.
 If the opponent blocks this move and it is cancelled into another move, they won’t be able to move for 10 frames.

 If we look at Jade’s Edenian Spark, it has a start-up of 20 frames.
-If B1 is cancelled into Edenian Spark, the opponent won’t be able to move for 10 frames, but afterwards will be able to move for 10 frames before the Edenian Spark connects.
+If + is cancelled into Edenian Spark on block, the opponent won’t be able to move for 10 frames, but will be able to move afterwards before the Edenian Spark connects.

 Hit advantage is the amount of frames a move gives after it hits.

-Jade’s B2 has 15 hit advantage.
+Jade’s + has 15 hit advantage.
 If the opponent is hit by this move, they won’t be able to move for 15 frames.

 Block advantage is the amount of frames a move gives after it is blocked.

-Jade’s B3434 has 5 block advantage.
+Jade’s +,,, has 5 block advantage.
 If the opponent blocks this move, they won’t be able to move for 5 frames.